The Constitution is Not Pro-Life

 They wrote the Bill of Rights to protect the “political freedom” of the people from the newly created federal government.

-Yes, political freedom, because the Constitution and Bill of Rights are political documents that define political freedom for all Americans.
+Yes, political (or legal) freedom, because the Constitution and Bill of Rights are political documents that define political freedom for all Americans.

 The Constitution and Bill of Rights were not intended to restrict the People or the States in any way; it does, however, restrict the federal government.
 While everyone is always talking about the Second Amendment, the idea of restricting the federal government was set in cement with the Tenth Amendment, that simply states: